Apple unveils the highly-secure Apple Card

 The Apple Card promises no late fees, no annual fees, no international fees and no over-the-limit fees – quite a rarity in the credit card market.
 Though missed payments still result in additional interest on your balance.

 The Apple Card‘s rewards system offers what Apple’s calling Daily Cash.
-You’ll earn 2% Daily Cash on all purchases using your Apple Card through Apple Pay and 3% on purchases made this way with Apple directly.
-Purchases using your physical Apple Card earn 1% Daily Cash.
+You’ll earn 3% Daily Cash on all purchases using your Apple Card through Apple Pay and 3% on purchases made this way with Apple directly.
+You also earn 3% back on purchases made with Apple Pay with your Apple card at T-Mobile and Exxon and Mobil gas stations.
+Purchases using your physical Apple Card earn 2% Daily Cash.

 Unlike other cashback programs, Apple posts Daily Cash directly to your Apple Card account — as the name suggests — every day, allowing you to spend your rewards almost immediately.
 Redeem Daily Cash earned using Apple Pay or send it to other Apple users through the Messages app.